ggjara/al-folio/_pages/dashboard.md

 years: [2021]
 nav: false
 ---
-Dashboard created by Gonzalo during his year working in the COVID-19 response at the Chile's Ministry of Health.
+This is the Dashboard that I created in 2021/2022 when I was working on Chile's COVID-19 response at the Ministry of Health.

 The following video is a demo.